Contact the Mining Archives Office for information about accessing collections : Denise Herman, firstname.lastname@example.org, (406) 496-4729.

 This collection of original paper seismograms includes those recorded on MBMG seismograph stations from 1980 through approximately 2010.
 Each box typically contains one month of seismograms.
 The collection also includes paper seismograms and microfilm records recorded at the University of Montana from 1972-1978; seismograms on photographic paper from the Bozeman (BOZ) World Wide Standardized Seismograph Network (WWSSN) station from 1963-1968; the Missoula (MSO) WWSSN station from 1974-1985; and U.S. Army Corps of Engineers' Libby Dam network from 1970-1985.
 Contact Mike Stickney, Director, MBMG ESO for information about accessing these records, at (406) 496-4332 or email@example.com

 Continuous digital data recorded since August 15, 2001, is archived at the IRIS Data Management Center.
 Recent seismogram images are available from the MBMG earthquakes website (http://mbmgearthworm.mtech.edu/webicorders/welcome.html).

-The T.T.
-Baker collection consists of mining claim surveys completed by the T.T.
-Baker Company from 1870 through 1940.
-The collection includes survey maps, field survey books, and several books of original maps of eastern and southeastern extensions to the town of Butte, Montana.
+An 18-book collection of mining claim surveys completed by T.T.
+Baker Company between the 1870s through the 1930s.
+Historical field survey books #2-124 in pencil (boxed), plus three books of folded original maps of eastern and southeastern Butte townsite extensions on linen.
+T.T.
+Baker was a civil and mining engineer; a U.S. Deputy Mineral Surveyor for Montana and Idaho.
+Based at 60 Silver Bow Block, Butte, MT according to the 1906 Butte city directory.
 Contact the MBMG Mining Archives office for information about accessing these records.

 Charles M. Hauptman